ABOUT FORMIDABLE VEGETABLE

-Charlie grew up in an off-grid mud brick shack among trees, chickens and a veggie garden, later graduating to a waste vegetable oil-powered fire truck he converted to a tiny house.
-In 2019, he gave a TEDx talk about his passion for communicating complex information in entertaining ways, which is something that ancient cultures have done for thousands of years.
+Formidable Vegetable founder, Charlie Mgee grew up in an off-grid mud brick shack in southwest Western Australia among trees, chickens and a veggie garden, later graduating to a waste vegetable oil-powered fire truck tiny house.
+In 2019, Charlie gave a TEDx talk about making music with the purpose of communicating complex information in entertaining ways, inspired by the ancient cultures that have been doing it for thousands of years.

-Inspiring minds young and old with songs about simple solutions for living a good life, Formidable Vegetable is most at home on the live stage, whether it be to heaving crowds at Woodford Festival or Glastonbury (where they’ve performed several times) or at school shows rocking out for the kids.
+With songs for all ages about simple solutions for living a good life, Formidable Vegetable is most at home on the live stage, whether it be to heaving crowds at festivals, in support of community regen projects or at school shows rocking out for the kids.

 REGENERATIVE MUSIC

-Having toured to more than twenty countries over the past decade, Formidable Vegetable have delivered their simple message of community resilience and ecological restoration to crowds of thousands at some of the World’s biggest festivals and even received praise from the United Nations, who declared their song ‘You Are What You Eat’ as the official soundtrack to the International Year of Soils in 2015.
-For four and a half years, the band avoided flying altogether (and in 2019 according to the BBC, became the first band in the world to turn down an offer to perform at Glastonbury Festival due to the ecological impact of international air travel) but have been finding new ways of using their unique brand of musical activism to compost the problems of the world and grow community-scale solutions in their place.
+Having toured to more than twenty countries over the past decade, Formidable Vegetable, originally inspired by the principles of permaculture, have delivered their simple message of community resilience and ecological restoration to crowds of thousands at some of the world’s biggest festivals and even shook up the United Nations at the World Food Forum after their song ‘You Are What You Eat’ was declared the official soundtrack to the International Year of Soils.
+For four and a half years, the band avoided flying altogether (and in 2019 according to the BBC, became the first band in the world to turn down an offer to perform at Glastonbury Festival due to the ecological impact of international air travel) but have since been finding new ways of using their unique brand of musical activism to stay true to their ethics, while also spreading an important message.

 DANCING THE TALK

-Whether it’s getting to gigs powered by waste veggie oil, sleeping on couches, camping in fields or handing out heirloom vegetable seeds at their shows, Formidable Vegetable walk the walk of sustainability and regenerative living wherever possible on the road and at home, inspiring others to do the same.
+Whether it’s getting to gigs via public transport, hitchhiking or powered by waste veggie oil, handing out heirloom vegetable seeds at their shows or teaming up with local sustainability initiatives, Formidable Vegetable walk the walk of the regenerative life wherever possible on the road and at home, inspiring others to do the same.

 Photo: Lachlan Douglas